xemonix0/Cherry-Doom/docs/nughud.md

-nughud_time ---- Time display, only shown if enabled by the user nughud_sts ----- Stats (Kills/Items/Secrets) display, only shown if enabled by the user nughud_title --- Level Name display, only shown on the Automap nughud_coord --- Coordinates display, only shown if enabled by the user nughud_fps ----- FPS display, only shown when the FPS cheat is activated nughud_message - Message display
+nughud_time ---- Time display, only shown if enabled by the user nughud_sts ----- Stats (Kills/Items/Secrets) display, only shown if enabled by the user nughud_title --- Level Name display, only shown on the Automap nughud_powers -- Powerup timers, only shown if enabled by the user nughud_coord --- Coordinates display, only shown if enabled by the user nughud_fps ----- FPS display, only shown when the FPS cheat is activated nughud_message - Message display